USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Library

-Employees of the University of Warsaw may use the collection of the Warsaw University Library as well as the collection of libraries located in organisational units of the University of Warsaw.
+Employees of the University of Warsaw may use the Warsaw University Library collection as well as the library collections located in the organisational units of the University of Warsaw.

 Working hours

-The dean or the head of a university-wide organisational unit, in consultation with an academic staff member, shall determine the time required to perform assigned tasks, taking into account the length of the working time resulting from the standards laid down in Article 129 of the Labour Code.
+The dean or the head of a university-wide organisational unit, in consultation with an academic teacher, shall determine the time required to perform assigned tasks, taking into account the length of working time resulting from the standards laid down in Article 129 of the Labour Code.

-In the case of employees working on a time-task basis, there is no obligation to ensure records of working time or to draw up a work schedule; in this case, the work schedule is determined by the employee, with the exception of teaching, which is determined by the head of the didactic unit (KJD).
+In the case of employees working in a task-based system, there is no obligation to ensure records of working time or to draw up a working time schedule; in this case, the working time schedule is determined by the employee, with the exception of classes, which shall be determined by the head of the teaching and learning unit (KJD).

-If the organisation of didactic courses or research and organisational duties makes this necessary, academic staff may be assigned to work on Sundays and other statutory holidays.
+If the organisation of classes or research and organisational duties and responsibilities make this necessary, an academic teacher may be assigned to work on Sundays and other public holidays.

-The rules for defining the scope of duties of academic staff for each group of employees and position type, the types of courses to be taught within the scope of such duties, including the teaching load and other duties for each position, and the rules for calculating teaching hours shall be laid down in the University of Warsaw Work Regulations.
+The rules for defining the scope of duties and responsibilities of academic teachers for each employment group and position type, the types of classes to be taught within the scope of such duties and responsibilities, including the teaching classes workload and other duties and responsibilities for each position, and the rules for calculating teaching hours shall be laid down in the Work Rules and Regulations at the University of Warsaw.

-Academic staff employed on a full-time basis, for whom the University is the primary place of work, for a period not exceeding one academic year at a time, may have their annual teaching load reduced by the Rector pursuant to the rules laid down in the Work Regulations; however, apart from exceptional cases justified by important interests of the University, the Rector shall not grant reductions in the teaching load to academic staff performing additional employment within the meaning of Article 125 of the Act – Law on Higher Education and Science or conducting economic activity.
+An academic teacher employed on a full-time basis, for whom the University is a primary workplace, for a period not exceeding one academic year at a time, may have their annual teaching classes workload reduced by the Rector pursuant to the rules laid down in the Work Rules and Regulations; however, apart from exceptional cases justified by important interests of the University, the Rector shall not grant reductions in the annual teaching classes workload to academic teachers performing additional employment within the meaning of Article 125 of the Act – the Law on Higher Education and Science, or conducting business activities.

-If an academic staff member’s teaching load exceeds the annual teaching load determined in proportion to the length of employment, overtime hours shall be created and the academic staff member shall be entitled to additional remuneration.
-If the mandatory teaching load is reduced, academic staff shall be entitled to remuneration for overtime hours in respect of hours worked in excess of the teaching load obligatory for the position and level of employment in question.
+If the teaching classes workload of an academic teacher exceeds the obligatory annual teaching hours workload set out proportionally to the employment basis, overtime hours are created, and the academic teacher shall be entitled to additional remuneration.
+If the obligatory teaching hours workload is reduced, an academic teacher shall be entitled to remuneration for overtime hours in respect of hours worked in excess of the obligatory teaching hours workload for a given position and the length of working time.

 |